-China to further relax curbs on foreign investment
+China to relax further curbs on foreign investment

 The new guidelines will take effect from July 28.

-Since the end of last year, the government has promised to take steps to further open the world's second-largest economy to foreign investment, offering increased access to its services manufacturing and mining sectors.
+Premier Li Keqiang said this week Beijing would facilitate foreign investment by relaxing restrictions on the stakes overseas firms can hold in Chinese ventures and making it easier for them to register new companies locally.

-The government has also said that as China opens its doors wider, it expects to get fairer treatment for Chinese firms investing overseas.
+China also encourages foreign investment in virtual reality, augmented reality technology and manufacturing of related equipment, as well as in 3D printing, in a push to promote its "Made in China 2025" plan.

-Premier Li Keqiang said this week Beijing will facilitate foreign investment by relaxing restrictions on the stakes overseas firms can hold in China ventures and making it easier for them to register new companies locally.
+The government also removed restrictions for overseas firms to build and operate large theme parks, fulfilling a promise to put more domestic and foreign companies on an equal footing.

 (Reporting by Beijing Monitoring Desk; Editing by Shri Navaratnam & Simon Cameron-Moore)